Kaquin/Coursera/README.md

-# coursera_test
+# coursera
-coursera test repo
+for coursera assignments